What is Juneteenth?

 Kentucky Educational Television (KET) offers a range of historical shows & online resources related to Emancipation, slavery, Juneteenth, and related topics.
 View these with family & friends, or on your own.
 Click on the links below:

 ~ Frankfort & Franklin County, KY:

 Visit Frankfort's two of the 43 sites on Kentucky's Slavery & Emancipation History Tour.
-(Did you know that Kentucky has a history of slavery & emancipation trail?)
+(Did you know Kentucky has a history of slavery & emancipation trail?)
 After visiting these, read about or travel to 41 other sites around Kentucky.

 historic Green Hill Cemetery.
 Frankfort's historically black cemetery

 includes the only monument in Kentucky that honors the nearly

 25,000 African American Kentuckians who served in the

 United States Colored Troops during the American Civil War.